kul-work/Technocratic-Democracy/docs/Technocratic Democracy.md

 ### Candidacy Criteria

 * Anyone can run for president if they pass an exam that checks knowledge in foreign policy, history, economics, domestic legislation, and undergoes a medical examination.
-* A foreign citizen may run if they have a state language certificate at B1 level.
+* A foreign citizen may run if they have a state language certificate at the B1 level.

 ### Presidential Rights

 * The president can propose the dismissal of any parliamentarian and has veto power over parliamentary dismissals.
-* They may send an already promulgated law to national referendum for a vote of confidence.
+* They may send an already promulgated law to a national referendum for a vote of confidence.

 ### Suspension of the President

-* The Senate can initiate suspension or annulment procedures for the president's mandate, consulting the population through referendum.
+* The Senate can initiate suspension or annulment procedures for the president's mandate, consulting the population through a referendum.

 ## Executive